Table of Contents

 At SWEC Visa, we ensure that our clients fully understand the nuances of dependent visa work rights.
 We provide expert guidance on how to navigate these complexities and secure the best possible outcome for your family.

-Work Rights for Dependents in Canada
+Work Rights For Dependents In Canada

 Canada offers a wide range of dependent visa options, allowing the family members of individuals residing in Canada to join them.
 Depending on the primary visa holder’s status (e.g., work visa, study visa, permanent residency), different dependent visas are issued.
 Here are some of the most common types of Canadian dependent visas: